stevejhiggs/aws-lambda-typescript/README.md

 ## options

-By creating a file in the root of your project called lambdaConfig.json you can set the following options:
+By creating a file in the root of your project called lambda-config.js you can set the following options:

 ```
-{
+module.exports = {
   localPort: 9000 // set the port to run the local server on
   region: 'us-west-2' // set the aws region
-}
+};
 ```

+There are lots of other options available but it's probably best to look at the lambda-config.js file in https://github.com/ThoughtWorksStudios/node-aws-lambda as we use that.